stjordanis/terra-docs-old/docs/node-terracli.md

 terracli query distribution params
 ```

-### Query Distribution Community Pool
+### Query Community Pool Coins

-To query all coins in the community pool which is under Governance control:
+To query all coins in the Community Pool, which is under Governance control:

 ```bash
 terracli query distribution community-pool